 How do you want the world to see you?
 What do you want to be known for?
 If someone picks up the newspaper and there is a front-page article about you, what would the headline read?
 Identify a list of people who know you well including friends, family, colleagues, etc. Ask them to write a front-page headline about you.
 Remind them to be genuine and real here.
 You don’t want them to fantasize.
 Their headline should be something they feel is absolutely achievable and realistic for you.
 What you get back will be an amazing collection of headlines.
 Look for themes across these headlines and pay attention to all the verbs used as they will say a lot about how they see your strengths.

 4. ‘Seven Stories’

-Seven Stories is a comprehensive introspective activity where you first make a list of 25 enjoyable accomplishments in your life from childhood to present time.
-Things you not only enjoyed, but also did well.
-From this list you narrow it down to the seven that are the most important to you and write a short paragraph about each accomplishment.
-With these seven stories you will find some common threads and uncover strengths that perhaps you never realized.
+Seven Stories is a comprehensive introspective activity where you first make a list of 25 enjoyable accomplishments in your life from childhood to the present time.
+Things you not only enjoyed but also did well.
+From this list, you narrow it down to the seven that are the most important to you and write a short paragraph about each accomplishment.
+With these seven stories, you will find some common threads and uncover strengths that perhaps you never realized.

 5. ‘My Retirement Party’

 This is a great “forward visioning” activity that combines aspects of ‘Headline News’ and ‘Seven Stories’.
 Imagine you are sitting on the porch of your home and old friends, family members, and colleagues are showing up.
 People are coming to celebrate your retirement.
 As everyone gathers they are gradually breaking into smaller groups, talking, laughing, and having a great time.
 They are talking about you and how you have impacted their lives.
 You get up from the porch and walk around.
 As you pass by each group you can overhear what they are saying.
 Write down what you hear.
 How have you made an impact?
 What did you do to help them?